Rafif Muchsin

 • Unregistered Repo (Portable Hash):

 If you use the "Custom" option for a repo not in your config, the resolver uses URL hashes to locate it.
-This allows the system to remain stateless.

 s.domain.com/01JG...#u=user&r=repo